 What to Consider When Selecting An Estate Sale Company

 Selecting an estate sale company can be overwhelming.
 With so many to choose from, how can you determine which are the best and which you should avoid?
-Below are a couple of things to be aware of during the interview process that will help you make the right choice!
+Below are a couple of things to be aware of during the interview process that will help you make the right choice.

-So what is the difference between the company that tells you they will take 25% versus the company that tells you they will take 40%?
+What is the difference between the company that tells you they will take 25% versus the company that tells you they will take 40%?
 It breaks down as follows:

-Odds are, the company that offered you the 25% rate also didn’t prepare those things.
-That or they aren’t telling you everything about their process.
+Odds are, the company that offered you the 25% rate also did not prepare for those things.
+That or they are not telling you everything about their process.
 They may not tell you that they might “cook the books” (meaning they alter transactions that happen during the sale changing the total) and you are in fact paying the credit card fees out of your pocket.
 They may not have told you that they do not have employees and your items will not be watched on sale days.
 They may not have told you about hidden fees that include you covering the cost of their labor.
 The worst part, is they may not even set up or clean your home.
 This can result in your sale not grossing as much as possible leaving you with left over items that you are stuck with which could prolong things like the listing of your home on the market.

 Our goal is not to fear monger, however, these problems are a real possibility with many companies existing in Southeastern Michigan.
 Being knowledgeable on these potential issues will give you the competitive edge when hiring a company.